mtalha27709-coder/Red-Team-Operation-Practicals/API Security Testing (OWASP API Top 10)/README.md

 ### Observation

-- No sensitive information was returned.
-- The application treated the request as unauthenticated.
+The application treated the request as unauthenticated and did not return sensitive user information.

-**Result**

-?
-No Sensitive Data Exposure
+**Result:** ✅ No sensitive information exposed

 ---

-# Test 4 � Invalid JWT Testing
+# 🪪 Test 04 — Invalid JWT

+An invalid authentication token was supplied.

 ### Request